 it is a VHF frequency modulated installation which complies with the requirements of Schedule II.

-[Regulation 5 amended in Gazette 1 Jul 1983 p.
+[Regulation 5 amended: Gazette 1 Jul 1983 p.
 2189.]

 6. Maintenance of installations

 The master of a seagoing ship shall ensure that the installation fitted in the seagoing ship is so maintained that, whilst the seagoing ship is at sea, that installation complies with this Part.